 Tofu and soy products

-Legumes like beans, peanuts and lentils
+Legumes like beans, peanuts, and lentils

-Sugar and sugar substitutes (including plant-based sweeteners)
+Sugar and sugar substitutes, especially high-fructose corn syrup (including plant-based sweeteners)

 Fruit juices